lpgray/node-vc/README.md

 	exports.index = function(req, resp, callback){
 	  callback(0, 'index', {data : 'Hello World!'});
 	}

+	// the `exports.index` function will return a html string rendered the data based on the `index.ejs` file.

 	exports.index_json = function(req, resp, callback){
 	  callback(0, 0, {data : 'Hello World!'});
 	}

-the `exports.index` function will return a html string rendered the data based on the `index.ejs` file.

-the `exports.index` function will return a json string of the data to the client.
+	// the `exports.index_json` function will return a json string of the data to the client.